NON-Encoding/NON-Encoding.github.io/index.md

 ## Motivation

 #### History
-Encoding is a necessity to give the significance of characters to otherwise meaningless sequences of bits and bytes.
-Historically a variety of encodings have coexisted on different systems for different languages.
+Encoding is a necessity to give bits and bytes the meaning of characters and text.
+Historically a variety of encodings have coexisted on different systems for different scripts.
-Each language space had its own predominant encoding that often differed for the different systems.
+Each language space had its own predominant encoding that often also differed for the diverse systems.

-When content started to cross system borders more frequently due to growing interconnection of computer systems their users were faced with a new kind of incompatibly as programs more frequently failed to correctly give meaning to bits and bytes of text.
+When text content started to cross system borders more frequently due to growing interconnection of computer systems their users were faced with a new kind of incompatibly as programs could not interpret the bits and bytes of text correctly.

-If interconnected programs and systems should understand each other they had to speak a commonly understood _language_. `UTF-8` became more and more popular.
-But a universal encoding comes with new problems: Instead of one spoken language it has to encode characters of all spoken languages and a wide variety of other symbols while still being efficient.
+Interconnected programs and systems that shared text also needed to share a commonly understood encoding.
+But a universal encoding comes with new problems: Instead of one script it now had to encode characters of all the world's scripts and a wide variety of other symbols while still being efficient.

+#### The Unicode Dilemma
+Today...